The Hepatitis B virus is transmitted by exposure to infected blood, semen and other bodily fluids and from mother to baby (at birth).

-The number of new cases continues to drop, largely from universal childhood vaccination programs.
+The number of new cases continues to drop, largely from universal childhood vaccination programs, started from October 1985.

 Main risk factors for Hepatitis B infection are unprotected sexual intercourse and intravenous drug use (sharing needles and syringes) and sharing items such as razors or toothbrushes with an infected person.

 There is also a potential risk from acupuncture, tattooing, ear piercing, manicures and dental treatment if instruments are not sterilized before use.

 Other risk factors include working in healthcare, blood transfusions, dialysis, living with an infected person, travel in countries where the infection rate is high (e.g., East Asia).

 The aim of all vaccinations is to prevent infection.
 Therefore, vaccination is best given before a person becomes sexually active.
 However, it is still relevant if you are already sexually active.

 Hepatitis B has been preventable by vaccination since 1982.
 Three doses are required.

 Hepatitis B vaccination has been included in the Singapore childhood immunisation program for all newborns since 1st September 1987.